Unsupervised Monocular Depth Estimation in Highly Complex Environments: Related work

-Compared with the most similar work \cite{vankadari2020unsupervised}, our model ITDFA does not need to consider the stability of adversarial learning, which is conducive to the stability and practicability of the framework.
+To increase the applicability and reduce the computational complexity, our model only adapts the encoders during training by following \cite{vankadari2020unsupervised}, but our model ITDFA does not need to consider the stability of adversarial learning.
 Meanwhile, Vankadari \textit{et al.} \cite{vankadari2020unsupervised} only consider the adversarial constraint on feature space, while this paper constrains the training of the encoder from both feature space and output space.
-The constraints on output space help encoder to focus on learning the key features of depth decoding.
-Hence, our model achieves a better performance than \cite{vankadari2020unsupervised} in night-time scenario.
-Moreover, \cite{vankadari2020unsupervised} only addresses the unsupervised monocular depth estimation on night-time images, and their model suffers from the instability for other scenarios because of the adversarial learning with multiple discriminators, while our framework can also do well in more challenging rainy night-time scenario and snowy winter scenario.
+The constraints on output space help the encoder to focus on learning the key features of depth decoding.
+Similar to the concurrent work \cite{liu2021self}, the CycleGAN-based image transfer method is introduced to generate paired images between day and night because it can well mimic nighttime lighting conditions, and the transferred images are used to generate pseudo labels and then supervise the training process.
+However, as shown in Fig. \ref{fig:fig3} (a), poor transferred images will generate wrong pseudo labels and supervised signals, which will affect the performance of the network.
+We want to tackle the above problems by evaluating the transferred images and thus reducing their effect on training.
+However, since the transfer models are trained in an unsupervised manner, and there are no real paired images between domains, it is difficult to demonstrate the quality of transferred images.
+After lots of experiments, we find a new method to reflect the quality of the transferred images, which is described in the next section in detail.
+Hence, our proposed image transferred domain adaptation model achieves a better performance than \cite{vankadari2020unsupervised,liu2021self} in the night-time scenario.
+Moreover, they \cite{vankadari2020unsupervised,liu2021self} only address the unsupervised monocular depth estimation on night-time images, while our framework can also do well in more challenging rainy night-time scenario.